Juno445/Universe-Simulator/README.md

-Certainly!
-Here is the formatted **README.md** with all emojis removed, preserving the rest of the content:

----

 # Mathematical Universe Simulator

 A programmable, extensible simulation of the universe as a mathematical construct, built in JavaScript/Node.js.
 This project models physics, time, space, and cosmic objects from first principles, laying a modular foundation for exploring physical laws and constants in a toy universe.